-This Modern Slavery Statement is a joint statement made by Access Hardware Holdings Pty Ltd (ACN 123 214 611) as parent company and on behalf of the Access Hardware group of companies ("Access Hardware", "we", "our", "us") which are listed in Schedule 1 attached to this statement.
+This Modern Slavery Statement is a joint statement made by Access Hardware Holdings Pty Ltd (ACN 123 214 611) and its subsidiaries which are listed in Schedule 1 attached to this statement.

-Access Hardware are committed to respecting human rights and conducting business in an ethical and socially responsible manner.
+Access Hardware is committed to respecting human rights and conducting business in an ethical and socially responsible manner.
 We oppose abuses of a person's freedoms in our direct operations, our indirect operations and our supply chain, and recognise the importance of addressing our role in combatting the problem of modern slavery and human trafficking, as crimes that affect communities and individuals across the globe.